Deltares/rtc-tools-interface/README.md

 - `id`: A unique string for each goal.
 - `state`: State (variable) on which the goal should act on.
-- `goal_type`: Choose from path goals: `range`,  `minimization_path` or `maximization_path`, or goals: `minimization_sum` or `maximization_sum`.
+- `goal_type`: Choose from path goals: `range`,  `minimization_path` or `maximization_path`.
-- `function_min`: For goals of type `range`, `minimization_sum` or `maximization_sum, specify the minimum possible value for the selected state.
+- `function_min`: For goals of type `range` specify the minimum possible value for the selected state.
-- `function_max`: For goals of type `range`, `minimization_sum` or `maximization_sum, specify the maximum possible value for the selected state.
+- `function_max`: For goals of type `range` specify the maximum possible value for the selected state.
 - `function_nominal`: Approximate order of the state.
 - `target_data_type`: Either `value`, `parameter` or `timeseries`.
-- `target_min`: Only for goals of type `range`, `minimization_sum` or `maximization_sum`: specify either a value or the name of the parameter/timeseries.
+- `target_min`: Only for goals of type `range`: specify either a value or the name of the parameter/timeseries.
-- `target_max`: Only for goals of type `range`, `minimization_sum` or `maximization_sum`: specify either a value or the name of the parameter/timeseries.
+- `target_max`: Only for goals of type `range`: specify either a value or the name of the parameter/timeseries.
 - `priority`: Priority of the goal.
 - `weight`: Weight of the goal.
 - `order`: Only for goals of type `range`, order of the goal.

-The `minimization_sum` and `maximization_sum` goals are targte goals on the sum of a state over the optimization time horizon.
-Therefore, to minimize the sum, only a target_max is required (as small as possible), and for a maximization goal only a target_min is required (as large as possible).
-If the user does not provide these, these wil be calculated from the function bounds.
-If the user does not provide function bounds, these will be calculated from the bounds of the state.
-Note that the user needs to at least provide the function range if the state is unbounded.

 To use to goal_generator, first import it as follows: